 One of the most notable perks on the “yes” list is lounge access.
 American Express Platinum additional cardholders can access all the same lounges as the primary cardholder – and even bring their own guests where applicable.
 If you frequently travel with a large group, this can make the whole family more comfortable.

 On the downside, there are some benefits additional cardholders can’t take advantage of.
-When it comes to travel credits like the airline fee or Uber credits, only the primary cardholder qualifies.
+When it comes to travel benefits like Uber credits, only the primary cardholder qualifies.

 How much does it cost to add an authorized user on the Amex Platinum?